 Leaking at the Water Supply Lines

 The first place to check is the plumbing pipes above the water heater.
-A drip from above can easily leak down on top of the water heater and even work its way down the insulation and make it look like a leak coming from inside the tank.
-This is why it is important to always look above the water heater first.
+A drip from above can easily leak down on top of the water heater and even work its way down the insulation and make it look like the leak is coming from the tank itself.

 02 of 05